 New Hampshire College is served by the Harry A. B. and Gertrude C. Shapiro Library, one of the most extensive business libraries in Northern New England.
-The constantly expanding collection contains approximately 77,000 volumes, 5,561 reels of periodicals and newspapers on microfilm.
-The library receives over 821 magazines and journals and subscribes to various business and financial services.
+The constantly expanding collection contains approximately 77,000 volumes, 6,000 reels of periodicals and newspapers on microfilm.
+The library receives over 850 magazines and journals, 254 on-line periodical titles, and subscribes to various business and financial services.
 It also serves as a depository for federal documents, particularly those issued by the Department of Commerce, Labor, and Treasury Department, and as a New Hampshire State depository.

 The collection itself contains much material available in few other academic libraries in New Hampshire.
-The microfiche collection, for example, includes over 250,000 items including annual reports of 6,000 companies listed on the New York and American Stock Exchanges.
+The microfiche collection, for example, includes over 300,000 items including annual reports of 6,000 companies listed on the New York and American Stock Exchanges.
 The library also has an extensive collection of CD-Rom databases of domestic and international journals and newspaper citations, OTC and international company reports, statistics, international trade, educational documents and accounting services.

-New Hampshire College has nineteen commercial bibliographic and full-text databases on CD-Rom (compact disc-read only memory) on the Library network or IBM workstations.
+New Hampshire College has twenty-five commercial bibliographic and full-text data-bases on CD-Rom (compact disc-read only memory) on the Library network or IBM workstations.
 These databases are free, easy to use and available all the hours the library is open.
 Librarians are available to answer questions, help with search strategy and give demonstrations to classes.